 yarn install yarn start

 The above commands install dependencies and start the Expo development server, so you can test your application by using the Expo app on Android or iOS.
-The sample app looks like below with a working back end (we will set up the app backend after discussing the mobile frontend code):
+The sample app looks like below with a working backend:

 Next, we’ll get a push notification token from React Native Expo to start receiving notifications to the app.

-To use push notifications in a React Native application, first we need to register the app to get a push notification token.
+Remember, to use push notifications in a React Native application, we first need to register the app to get a push notification token.
 Here, we will be using the notifications API in Expo.

 To do this, let’s cd